augustonz/multiplayertcc/README.md

 * When typing name on lobby, stop updating values overriden what is being typed
 * Create SFXs (Death and small Powerup)
 * Create Other levels
+* Add end screen when match is over

 ## Player Feedback To-Do